Quotas and limits

 Resource Description Limit Scope

-Applications Maximum number that can be created in a region in the host project 100 In a single region per host project
+Regional applications Maximum number of regional applications that can be created in a region in the host project.
+100 In a single region per host project

-Services Maximum number that can be registered in a region per application in the host project 500 In a single region per application per host project
+Regional registered services Maximum number of services that can be registered into a regional application in the host project.
+500 In a single region per application per host project

-Workloads Maximum number that can be registered in a region per application in the host project 500 In a single region per application per host project
+Regional registered workloads Maximum number of workloads that can be registered into a regional application in the host project.
+500 In a single region per application per host project

 Rate quotas